Recommended children's booklists sorted by age or topic

 Please login to bookmark Close

-If he can wears every item of clothing in his wardrobe, summer will be halfway over before he has to do laundry!
+Twelve-year-old Eddie Gordon Holloway, who has ADHD, has concocted his most genius plan ever to avoid chores, especially laundry.
+If he can wear every item of clothing in his wardrobe, summer will be halfway over before he has to do laundry!

 It’s The End of the World and I’m in My Bathing Suit